-Here we have outlined some of the key clothing and accessory options for you to consider for you stand up paddle boarding outings in different weather conditions, with the aim of keeping you comfortable and properly equipped at all times.
+This article outlines some of the key clothing and accessory options for you to consider for your stand up paddle boarding outings in different weather conditions, with the aim of keeping you comfortable and properly equipped at all times.

 A Guide To The Right Gear For All Types of Weather